Survival of the Cheapest: Cost-Aware Hardware Adaptation for Adversarial Robustness: Experiments

 \subsection{Models}

 The evaluations were restricted to a single model.
 Primarily, this was done to meet the budgetary constraints since evaluating more models would mean evaluating fewer pieces of hardware.
-As discussed in Section~\ref{learning_rate}, the relationship between hardware specifications, hyper-parameters, and performance is highly complex and hard to predict.
-So, we sampled learning rates $\in [10^{-6}, 1]$, batch sizes $\in [1, 10^5]$, and epochs $\in [1, 50]$ for MNIST and CIFAR10 on the P100 and V100.
-For CIFAR100, the range of the tested epochs was increased to be $\in [1, 100]$.
-The Feature Squeezing defence~\cite{feature_squeezing} was used to evaluate the efficacy of different bit-depths on the L4 hardware, as provided by IBM's adversarial robustness toolbox~\cite{art2018} with bit depths $\in [4,8,16,32,64]$ which casts the inputs into \texttt{pytorch} compatible arrays.
+As exact verification of adversarial robustness is computationally intractable---being NP-hard even for common classes of neural networks~\cite{carlini_towards_2017,ruan2019global}--- therefore, we tested each model and attack over a large hyper-parameter space.
+So, we sampled learning rates in $[10^{-6}, 1]$, batch sizes in $[1, 10^5]$, and epochs in $[1, 50]$ for MNIST and CIFAR10 on the P100 and V100.
+For CIFAR100, the range of the tested epochs was increased to be in $[1, 100]$.
+The Feature Squeezing defence~\cite{feature_squeezing} was used to evaluate the efficacy of different bit-depths on the L4 hardware, as provided by IBM's adversarial robustness toolbox~\cite{art2018} with bit depths in $[4,8,16,32,64]$ which casts the inputs into \texttt{pytorch}-compatible arrays.
+Feature Squeezing was applied only to the L4 because that GPU's tensor cores natively execute 8-bit operations; applying the same bit-depth reduction to the P100 or V100 would instead emulate 8-bit arithmetic in software on 32-bit silicon, which does not reflect those GPUs' actual operating mode.
 Model parameters were chosen using the \texttt{optuna} optimisation framework, the configuration was handled by \texttt{hydra}, and \texttt{dvc} was used to ensure reproducibility and aid in collaborative development.